salesforce-heroku-workshops/java-play-workshop/01-getting-started-with-your-app.md

 <a href="images/01x02-play-console.png"><img src="images/01x02-play-console.png" width="640"></a>

-  There are several things you can do from the Play console, but lets start by running the application.
+  There are several things you can do from the Play console, but let's start by running the application.
 From the *Play console prompt*, type run:

         [todo-app] $ run